pimoroni/phat-beat/README.md

 ```bash
 sudo apt-get install pimoroni
 ```
-(you will find the Dashboard under 'Accessories' as well, in the Pi menu - or just run `pimoroni-dashboard` at the command line)
+(you will find the Dashboard under 'Accessories' too, in the Pi menu - or just run `pimoroni-dashboard` at the command line)

 ### Manual install: